cnumr/best-practices/chapters/BP_021_en.md

 This will exclude all CSS from unused modules in the case of a feature-rich website.
 The number of CSS files must remain reasonable, more for maintainability purposes than performance issues, as general CSS (“layout” and “content” in our example) will be concatenated into a single file.

-Complementary CSS files (here "module x" and "module y") will be downloaded depending on the context (page, functionalities...).
+Optional CSS files (here "module x" and "module y") will be downloaded depending on the context (page, functionalities...).

 ### Validation rule